FortyTwoFortyTwo/BuyGame/README.md

 6. As a new user, I want to find free games
 7. As a new user, I want to find good deals
 8. As an admin, I want to add new games
-9. As an admin, I want to edit existing games
+9. As an admin, I want to edit existing games, such as change prices
 10. As an admin, I want to remove existing games

 ## Features